Santa Rosa Creek Commons, Sonoma County, CA

 Santa Rosa Creek Commons

-An intentional community where everyone is a shareholder & manager
+An intentional community where everyone is a shareholder & board member!

 Imagine living somewhere that offers community, affordability, and downtown living—all in a natural setting.
 Welcome to Santa Rosa Creek Commons, a 27-unit cooperative that takes its name from the largest city in Sonoma County, California, and the creek that forms its northern border.